Yo, Check Out How We Treat Copper Storage Disease in Dogs!

 Reduce Stress & AnxietyGently brush their fur while speaking softly to them.
 Put on calming music or sounds from nature to help them unwind.
 Check with their doctor about treats or additions that might ease their nerves.

-Positive Reinforcement & LoveGive them lots of love and scratches when they stay chill during check-ups or appointments.
-Play a quick game of fetch or tug if they’re in the mood.
-Toss them a tasty snack when they keep cool and comfy at home.
+Positive Reinforcement & LoveGive them plenty of love and scratches when they stay calm during check-ups or appointments.
+Play a quick round of fetch or tug if they feel up to it.
+Offer a tasty snack when they remain relaxed and comfy at home.

 Communication & Awareness